What is hospice care?

 Which areas do you serve?

-We serve eight counties in North Carolina and nine counties in Virginia.
+We serve nine counties in North Carolina and nine counties in Virginia.
 You can learn more details about our service area on this website.

 Do all hospices operate under one umbrella organization?

 No, this is a common misconception.
 Mountain Valley Hospice & Palliative Care is owned and operated by two community hospitals: Northern Regional Hospital and Hugh Chatham Memorial Hospital.
 Most hospices offer the same core services.
-But as a not-for-profit, we can offer other programs: Kids Path, We Honor Veterans, Pet Peace of Mind, and Transitions.
+But as a not-for-profit, we can offer other programs: Kids’ Path, We Honor Veterans, Pet Peace of Mind.

 Does Medicare or Medicaid pay for hospice?